Dover, New Jersey: Roads and highways

 As of May 2010, the town had a total of 42.84 mi of roadways, of which 34.39 mi were maintained by the municipality, 4.85 mi by Morris County and 3.60 mi by the New Jersey Department of Transportation.

 Highways directly serving Dover include U.S. Route 46, New Jersey Route 15 and County Route 513.
 Interstate 80 is accessible from several neighboring towns.

 Public transportation

 Dover is served by NJ Transit bus routes 875 and 880, replacing service on the MCM2, MCM5, MCM7 and MCM10 routes until June 2010, when NJ Transit eliminated the subsidy as part of budget cuts.

-The NJ Transit Morristown Line and Montclair-Boonton Line stop at the Dover train station.
+NJ Transit Morristown Line and Montclair-Boonton Line trains stop at the Dover station.
 Trains operate to Hackettstown, Netcong, Boonton, Morristown, Montclair State University, Summit, the Oranges, Newark, Hoboken, New York City, and intermediate points.